-Improve Mental Health and Wellbeing in Business in Cornwall
+Improve Mental Health and Wellbeing in Business in Cornwall and Devon

 Do you have staff who are struggling at work with stress, or problems with long term sickness?
 Are you struggling to get an individual back to work after many months?
 Is your business going through lots of change and need the staff to move with you?

 If you answered yes to any of these, then The Thrive Programme can help you.

 How does stress in the workplace affect productivity?

 In this chart it shows that stress relate absence has either increased or stayed the same for 70% of the companies surveyed in the 2018 CIPD Health and Wellbeing at work report.
 So current interventions and practices, such as stress management training, are not helping or resolving the issue.

 The CIPD also reported that:

 The number one cause of long term absence is mental health in 1/5th of organisations